 Selena relocated to the Bay Area to join the team at Maven, and has since become the personality at the core of Maven, the warm smile at the door, and the shot of bourbon waiting for you when your long day calls for just that.
 When not at work, Selena is an avid reader (she started a San Francisco service industry book club) and probably shops way more than she should.
 She can also be found visiting restaurants and bars around the city, and just enjoying all that is San Francisco livin’.
 If you ever see her out, be sure to say hello.

 Tim Hagney, a New England native, got his start working the door at a busy martini bar.
 After realizing the party was inside, Tim then spent seven years in the Boston cocktail community behind stellar bars, from Island Creek Oyster Bar to being Bar Manager at The Gallows.
-Tim relocated to the San Francisco, joining the team at Maven, and has been a jovial face behind the bar for the last three years.
-No longer the apprentice under the tutelage of Maven’s opening Bar Manager, Kate Bolton, Tim continues the passion and affinity for culinary-driven cocktails.
+Tim relocated to the San Francisco, joining the team at Maven, and has been a jovial face behind the bar for the last three years, continuing the passion and affinity for culinary-driven cocktails.
 Beyond winning many competitions such as the Beer Brawl Cocktail during SF Beer Week, Tim is a fervent Mezcal affecianato along with 80s thrash punk music.